 Dr. Kipp specializes in the diagnosis and treatment of neuroimmunological disorders, particularly demyelinating conditions such as multiple sclerosis and neuromyelitis optica.
 He is interested in translational research connecting expert MS clinicians, world-renown immunology laboratories, and advanced neuroimaging techniques to identify biomarkers of disease and treatment response.

-Director, MS/Clinical Neuroimmunology Fellowship Program (2016 - Present)
+Director, MS/Clinical Neuroimmunology Fellowship, Department of Neurology & Neurological Sciences, Stanford University (2016 - Present)

 Honors & Awards